MindscapeHQ/raygun4android/README.md

 * Is there an example project?

-	Yup - clone this repository then load the sample-app project.
-It has been confirmed to run on the emulator for SDK >= 9, and physical devices (4.1.2).
+  Yup - clone this repository then run the **app** module of the project.

 * Not seeing errors in the dashboard?

-	Raygun4Android outputs Logcat messages - look for the 'Exception Message HTTP POST result' message - 403 will indicate an invalid API key, 400 a bad message, and 202 will indicate received successfully.
+  Raygun4Android outputs Logcat messages - look for the the logcat tag **Raygun4Android** in raygunpostservice.
+HTTP Status 403 will indicate an invalid API key, 400 a bad message, and 202 will indicate received successfully.

 * Environment Data

   A selection of enironment data will be attached and available in the Environment tab in the dashboard, and more in the Raw tab.
 This data is gathered from android.os.Build - if you wish to see more data you can add them on the userCustomData object.

 * What happens when the phone has no internet connection?

   Raygun4Android will save the exception message to disk.
 When the provider is later asked to send another message it will check if the internet is now available, and if it is, send the cached messages.
 A maximum of 64 messages will be cached, then overwritten (using a LRU strategy).

   The provider now attaches the device's network connectivity state to the payload when the exception occurs.
 This is visible under the Request tab in the Raygun dashboard.

+* RayGunPostMessage logs an error message about a not found class: Rejecting re-init on previously-failed class java.lang.Class<android.support.v4.app.JobIntentService$JobServiceEngineImpl>

+  The message above stems from certain versions of the Android support libraries.
+JobServiceEngineImpl is part of Android Oreo (8, SDK 26) and newer only.
+The support library catering for supporting services on earlier versions of Android runs internal checks for which implementation is available to it.
+As part of the checks, it outputs the message as an informational feedback only.

 ### Contributing